DrKJeff16/project.nvim/README.md

 ### `:ProjectConfig`

-The `:ProjectConfig` command will open your current config in a floating window, making it easier to access.
+The `:ProjectConfig` command will toggle your current config in a floating window, making it easier to access.
 To exit the window you can either press `q` in normal mode or by runnning `:ProjectConfig` again.